The Most and Least Volatile Currency Pairs in 2019

 The second problem a trader can face when trading in volatile financial instruments is a wide spread (additional trading expenses).

-Of course, we shall never advise you not to trade in currency pairs having low liquidity.
+Of course, we shall never advise you not to trade in currency pairs with low liquidity.
 However, our task is to warn inexperienced traders and newbies that the risk of such trading is higher than that of trading in classic currency pairs.